Skip to main content

 Almost every goal-oriented community has a Discord.
 Fitness, language learning, writing, programming, business building.
 Search "Discord accountability server [your goal]" and you'll find dedicated communities with accountability channels.

-Discord works well because you get asynchronous accountability: you can post your daily update at any time, and your partner responds when they're available.
+Discord works well because you get asynchronous accountability.
+You can post your daily update at any time, and your partner responds when they're available.
+For a deeper look at how peer groups scale this format, see our guide on how to start an accountability group that doesn't fall apart.

 Focused Apps and Platforms

-Focusmate pairs you with a random partner for 50-minute co-working sessions via video.
+Focusmate pairs you with a random partner for 50-minute co-working sessions via video, a structured form of body doubling.
 Particularly effective for focus and deep work goals.

 Partnerful, Supporti are apps built specifically for accountability partnerships, with matching algorithms based on goals and timezone.